Classic Uzbekistan: 10 Day Itinerary

 • Afrosiab Museum and Archaeological Site: Displays artifacts from Samarkands pre-Islamic and early Islamic periods, including murals, pottery, and coins.

-Day 9: Shahrisabz
+Day 9: Shahrisabz – In the Footsteps of Timur

 • Ak-Saray Palace: Timurs summer residence, now mostly in ruins.
 However, the surviving parts, including the grand entrance portal, showcase its former magnificence.